Can Medical Marijuana Help Patients Recover from Pneumonia?

 Bacterial Pneumonia

 Bacterial pneumonia can be caused by a variety of different types of bacteria.
 It usually happens when the body has been weakened by illness, poor nutrition, or an impaired immune system.
 It is typically caused by pneumococci bacteria that are also responsible for ear infections, sinus infections, sepsis, and meningitis (24).
-You may also have an increased risk of pneumonia if you abuse alcohol or smoke cigarettes or cannabis (18).
+You may also have an increased risk of pneumonia if you abuse alcohol, smoke cigarettes, or cannabis (18).
 Certain medical conditions, immune-reducing medications, and even surgery can also increase the risk of bacterial or other pneumonia.

 Viral Pneumonia